Rio Hondo College logo

 Transfers to:UC,CSU

-In this course, students are introduced to the theory and practical application of perspective drawing and rendering as used in architecture.
-Topics include one and two-point perspectives, entourage, and an introduction to rendering techniques such as markers, pastels, pencil, pen, and ink.
-Presentation techniques also are discussed.
+In this course, students utilize the theory and practical application of perspective drawing and rendering in design fields such as architecture and interior design.
+Topics include one and two-point perspectives, and rendering techniques such as markers, pastels, pencil, pen, ink, and design software.
+Presentation techniques are also discussed.

 Total Semester Units:4.0